Sarah-2510/R-Shiny-Project---AIR-QUALITY-INDEX/README.md

 were filtered out.
 The missing values were treated using linear interpolation.
 About 8540 rows and 14 columns were left after pre-processing.

+## Pre-requisites
+Install all of the libraries listed in the Requirements.txt file.

 ## Introduction

 ### What is Air Quality Index ?